WasabiMushyPeas/RayTracerC/README.md

-# The Linux Version Of the C ray Tracer
+# The Windows Version Of the C ray Tracer